Sumner-Fredericksburg High School

 - Ross Edwards Scholarship

-- FFA Alumni Scholarship—selected by FFA Alumni Association
+- Friends of FFA Scholarship—selected by the Friends of FFA

 - Fredericksburg Education Association Scholarships